FortisBC: Generation plant operations

-The 20-hectare Mt.
-Hayes facility is located approximately six kilometres northwest of Ladysmith.
-The storage facility, supplied by FortisBC’s existing pipeline systems, has about a 70,000m3 capacity to store liquefied natural gas.
-Since 2011, this facility has helped keep natural gas costs lower even when demand is high.
-This project is a joint venture with the Stz'uminus First Nation.

 Energy offerings

+FortisBC offers compressed natural gas (CNG), liquified natural gas (LNG), renewable natural gas (RNG), propane gas, and electricity gained from hydroelectric facilities.

-FortisBC Energy Inc. is the largest distributor of natural gas, Renewable Natural Gas and piped propane in British Columbia, serving more than 1,054,000 natural gas customers in the Lower Mainland, Vancouver Island, the Sunshine Coast, Whistler and the Interior of the province.
-The company also delivers natural gas and Renewable Natural Gas to northern communities such as Prince George and Fort Nelson, B.C.
+FortisBC is the largest distributor of natural gas, RNG and piped propane in British Columbia, serving more than 1,054,000 natural gas customers in British Columbia.
 It delivers piped propane to customers in Revelstoke, BC.

-It operates approximately 50,500 km of natural gas transmission and distribution pipelines, 11 compressor stations and two LNG facilities, one in Delta, B.C. and the other on Vancouver Island.
-The distribution network also includes several underwater pipeline crossings, including under the Columbia and Fraser rivers and the Strait of Georgia.
+The company operates approximately 50,500 km of natural gas transmission and distribution pipelines and has 11 compressor stations.
+The distribution network includes several underwater pipeline crossings, including under the Columbia and Fraser rivers and the Strait of Georgia.

 The Whistler natural gas line was built in conjunction with the Sea to Sky Highway Improvement Project, which was completed for the Vancouver-Whistler 2010 Winter Olympic Games.
 The natural gas line falls mainly within the highway right of way and brings natural gas to the Resort Municipality of Whistler, which was formerly served by propane.